Periodically Driven Sachdev-Ye-Kitaev Models

-We find the FDR's for the \textit{strange metal} to be rapidly fulfilled for comparably weak driving, yielding an effective time dependent temperature $T_{\text{eff.}}(t)$ shortly after the drive is switched on.
+We find the FDRs for the \textit{strange metal} to be rapidly fulfilled for comparably weak driving, yielding an effective time dependent temperature $T_{\text{eff.}}(t)$ shortly after the drive is switched on.
 We can compare this temperature, with a thermal state evaluated at the instantaneous energy density via the self-consistent relation Comparing, the two temperatures $T_{\text{eff.}}(t)$ and $T_\text{inst.}(t)$ tells us how thermal the system is at a certain time $t$.

-The strange metal shows almost instantaneous thermalization, since the two temperatures agree already at short times, see of Fig.~\ref{fig:fdr}(a) and the FDR's are fulfilled over a reasonably large energy regime (b).
+The strange metal shows almost instantaneous thermalization, since the two temperatures agree already at short times, see of Fig.~\ref{fig:fdr}(a) and the FDRs are fulfilled over a reasonably large energy regime (b).
 Thus the system quickly falls back to its equilibrium albeit at a temperature that increases with time.
 At late times the temperature grows exponentially as $T_{\mathrm{eff.}}^\mathrm{SYK}(t) \sim e^{\Gamma(a, \Omega)t}$.
 This is connected to the exponential energy absorption by the diverging specific heat $C_V^{\mathrm{SYK}} \sim 1/T^2 + \mathcal{O}(1/T^4)$.

-By contrast, the presence of quasi-particles in the \textit{heavy Fermi liquid} obstructs thermalization on short time scales and FDR's are fulfilled only for small energies, see Fig.~\ref{fig:fdr}(d), where the FDR's exhibit kinks at low frequencies which are reminiscent of the low-temperature initial state.
-Extracting an effective temperature scale from the low energy behavior shows that for long time spans the two different notions of temperature strongly disagree, \figc{fig:fdr}{c}.
-Only at late times the system thermalizes and well-defined FDR's emerge, indicating that the system is in thermal equilibrium.
+By contrast, the presence of quasiparticles in the \textit{heavy Fermi liquid} obstructs thermalization on short timescales and FDRs are fulfilled only for small energies, see Fig.~\ref{fig:fdr}(d), where the FDRs exhibit kinks at low frequencies which are reminiscent of the low-temperature initial state.
+Extracting an effective temperature scale from the low-energy behavior shows that for long time spans the two different notions of temperature strongly disagree, \figc{fig:fdr}{c}.
+Only at late times the system thermalizes and well-defined FDRs emerge, indicating that the system is in thermal equilibrium.